-A new publishing platform and model for JEMDSA
+A new publishing platform and model for the SAJCN

-There is no doubt that there are considerably more challenges to a scholarly journal published in 2014 than simply preparing a paper copy that is timeously posted to its readership.
-We say this with great respect because not so long ago all our eff orts were consolidated to achieve only that.
+The Editorial Board of the SAJCN is very excited to update their readers of the technological progreess in the publishing world as well as informing our readers on the exciting developments ahead: "There is no doubt that there are considerably more challenges to a scholarly journal published in 2015 than simply preparing a paper copy that is timeously posted to its readership.
+We say this with great respect because not so long ago all our efforts were consolidated to achieve only that.
 However, printing a journal took much longer, and the publishing process was entirely streamlined in accordance with printing deadlines.

-These days we "simply" upload the final electronic files onto an File Transfer Protocol (FTP) site, the printers carry out the impositioning (usually within a working day), we approve the journal online at our offices, and the printers produce the four, separate, colour printing plates directly from the electronic files.
-Sixteen pages, eight on each side, are then inpositioned for one sheet of paper so that the first eight pages are printed together with the last eight pages in a staple-bound journal like JEMDSA.
-Each full-colour page passes through the printing process four times, and each time a diff erent colour is printed on the same page, on top of one another, and perfectly registered so that each plate contributes its colour imprint to the full-colour image on the pages.
+These days we "simply" upload the final electronic files onto a File Transfer Protocol (FTP) site, the printers carry out the impositioning (usually within a working day), we approve the journal online at our offices, and the printers produce the four, separate, colour printing plates directly from the electronic files.
+Sixteen pages, eight on each side, are then inpositioned for one sheet of paper so that the first eight pages are printed together with the last eight pages in a staplebound journal like the SAJCN.
+Each full-colour page passes through the printing process four times, and each time a different colour is printed on the same page, on top of one another, and perfectly registered so that each plate contributes its colour imprint to the full-colour image on the pages.
 Seven days later, we can have the printed journal in hand.

-Forgive the continued reminiscence and oversimplification of the process, but few people have an appreciation of the process involved in producing printing plates.
-Direct-toplate or platesetter technology is quite new, and until fairly recently, off set lithography printing was the traditional way of producing printing plates, whereby film was produced on an "image setter", and the film then used to make the metal printing plates.
+Forgive the continued reminiscence and over-simplification of the process, but few people have an appreciation of the process involved in producing printing plates.
+Direct-to-plate or platesetter technology is quite new, and until fairly recently, offset lithography printing was the traditional way of producing printing plates, whereby film was produced on an "image setter", and the film then used to make the metal printing plates.
 To produce the film, a photographic process was used to take a photo of the colour pages, which were separated into four colours and imposed onto the four, colour films.
 The printers created a blueprint proof using dye lines, the four plates and a blueish ink.
 After that, a loosely bound copy was sent to the publishers so that they could check the inpositioning, and we could obtain some idea of whether or not the colours would print correctly.
 Later, colour proofs could be produced, but on average, it would take 4-6 weeks or longer to get the journal printed than it does today.
 So gone are the days of sending "trannies", "possies", slides, photographs, "floppies", "stiffies" and CDs to the printers in order to produce films, and then plates.

-After all of this, you may ask: "How important is it to still print JEMDSA, even though the articles are published on an open-access, highly discoverable meta-tagged platform, and will soon be available via a 'mobile app'"?
-Apart from the advertising potential, which is increasingly under tremendous pressure, printing 5 000 copies of the journal, and posting them, is an important service that JEMDSA can offer authors which no other international and/or electronic journal is able to accomplish, in terms of providing authors with exposure to South African readership and peers.
+After all of this, you may ask: "How important is it to still print the SAJCN, even though the articles are published on an open-access, highly discoverable meta-tagged platform, and will soon be available via a 'mobile app'"?
+Apart from the advertising potential, which is increasingly under tremendous pressure, printing 2 000 copies of the journal, and posting them, is an important service that the SAJCN can offer authors which no other international and/or electronic journal is able to accomplish, in terms of providing authors with exposure to South African readership and peers.
 The printed form is tangible and wireless.
 No electricity, Wi-Fi, 3G, 4G, ADSL and broadband needed.
 No glaring screen either.